Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

 where $\mathcal{Q}_E^{(w)}$ and $\Delta S^{(w)}$ are $\mathcal{Q}_E$ and $\Delta S$ in Theorem~\ref{thm:ThmErasureBound} applied to erase the $w$th qubit in the computer ($1\leq w\leq W$).
 Due to~\eqref{eq:D_Q_bound}, this inequality implies that, for each qubit of the computer that is erased separately, the quantum relative entropy between the states of the corresponding environment $E'^{(w)}$ after the erasure protocol and $E^{(w)}$ before (in the thermal state $\tau_E^{(w)}[\beta]$ as shown in Fig.~\ref{fig:generic_algo}) is bounded by

 for some small constant $\eta>0$.
 The choice of $\eta$ is independent of that of $\varepsilon$.

-For each qubit, both requirements for $\varepsilon$ and $\eta$, i.e.,~\eqref{eq:fidelity_condition} and~\eqref{eq:Q_condition}, can be satisfied simultaneously if we choose the number of steps $T$ large enough, but how large $T$ should be was unclear in the existing asymptotic results~\cite{Reeb2014,Taranto2021,Rolandi2022}.
+For each qubit, both requirements for $\varepsilon$ and $\eta$, i.e.,~\eqref{eq:fidelity_condition} and~\eqref{eq:Q_condition}, can be satisfied simultaneously if we choose the number of steps $T$ large enough, but how large $T$ should be was unclear in the existing asymptotic results~\cite{Reeb2014,Proesmans2020,Taranto2021,VanVu2022,Rolandi2022}.
 By contrast, Theorem~\ref{thm:ThmErasureBound} shows in more detail that if we choose (for fixed dimension $d=2$)

 we can satisfy the above requirements at the same time for any $\varepsilon\in(0,1/2]$ and $\eta\in(0,1]$.
-Using the depth $D_\mathrm{swap}$ of implementing each swap gate in~\eqref{eq:D_swap}, the depth of the erasure part $\mathcal{E}$ in Fig.~\ref{fig:generic_algo} is bounded by
+Using a gate set that can implement a swap gate within a constant depth, the depth of the erasure part $\mathcal{E}$ in Fig.~\ref{fig:generic_algo} is bounded by

 Also, due to~\eqref{eq:Q_condition}, if we sum together the heat dissipation for all $W$ qubits, the protocol achieves

 where the last inequality follows from the upper-bound estimate $\Delta S^{(w)}\leq \ln2$ that holds for each qubit.